 In the middle of Proverbs chapter 17 there is an odd little question.
 Verse 16 asks, “Of what use is money in the hand of a fool, since he has no desire to get wisdom?”
 (NIV) The NASU asks it a different way, “Why is there a price in the hand of a fool to buy wisdom, when he has no sense?”
 I look around and I see vast amounts of resources being wasted.
-I see genuine fools with so little money that they stand in line at food pantries, and yet they smoke and drink up what little money they do have.
-I see other real life fools who have been blessed and/or worked hard to get ahead in life, and even though they have the resources to do much good in life, they waste virtually all of it on their own selfish pleasures.
+I see genuine fools with so little money that they stand in line at food pantries, and yet they smoke and drink up what little money they have.
+I see other real-life fools who have been blessed and/or worked hard to get ahead in life, and even though they have the resources to do much good in life, they waste it all on their own selfish pleasures.
 Those pleasures will indeed be fleeting.
-Rather than being wasted, those blessings could have been converted into eternal rewards stored up in heaven for these stewards.
-I am inclined to cry out, “Why?”
-Certainly I have no right to question God.
+Rather than wasting their blessings, they could have converted them into eternal rewards stored up for themselves.
+I am tempted to cry out, “Why?”
+Certainly, I have no right to question God.
 My thoughts are much lower than His.
 My wisdom is less than foolishness compared to His wisdom.
 The resources in question do not belong to me.
-Those same resources don’t belong to the lazy fool or to the hard working fool either.
+Those same resources don’t belong to the lazy fool or to the hard-working fool.
 Those resources belong to Almighty God.

-As a believer in Christ, you are commanded to share the blessings with which you have been blessed.
+As a believer in Christ, you are commanded to share the blessing with which you have been blessed.
 Take that responsibility seriously.
 Share.
-Do your best to become personally familiar with the people with whom you share.
+Do your best to become personally familiar with those whom you share.
 Money is not the only resource you have been blessed with.
 Share some of your time and talents as well.
-Certainly God intends for His children to use some of their blessings on their own pleasure.
-However, just as certainly, a person with sense, a wise person, would not waste time and money on fleeting pleasures when he or she could be storing up rewards in heaven that could be enjoyed eternally.
+A person with sense, a wise person, would not waste time and money on fleeting pleasures when he or she could be storing up rewards in heaven that could be enjoyed eternally.
 A person with sense, a wise person, would not hoard unnecessary resources that will ultimately pass away, when they could instead use them for the glory of God.
+The money you have is a gift from God.
 Of what use is the money in your hand?